 We are exposed to commodity price risk with respect to fuel.
 Factors that could influence the cost of natural gas used in the kilns to dry our clay include the creditworthiness of our natural gas suppliers, the overall general economy, developments in world events, general supply and demand for natural gas, seasonality and the weather patterns throughout the United States and the world.
-We monitor fuel market trends and, consistent with our past practice, we may contract for a portion of our anticipated fuel needs using forward purchase contracts to mitigate the volatility of our kiln fuel prices.
-We purchased natural gas at spot rates on a month to month basis in the first six months of fiscal 2016; however, in the second half of fiscal 2016 we plan to purchase natural gas contracts for a limited number of future periods.
+We monitor fuel market trends and, consistent with our past practice, we may purchase fuel at spot rates on a month to month basis and we may contract for a portion of our anticipated fuel needs using forward purchase contracts to mitigate the volatility of our kiln fuel prices.
+As of April 30, 2016, we have purchased natural gas contracts for approximately 26% of our planned kiln fuel needs for the remainder of fiscal 2016 and approximately 6% of our planned kiln fuel needs for fiscal 2017.
+All contracts are related to the normal course of business and no contracts are entered into for speculative purposes.